fleetdm/fleet/docs/REST API/rest-api.md

 ### Get host's activities

 Returns a list of the activities performed in Fleet affecting the current host.
+It returns activities sorted in descending order by the `created_at` field.

 `GET /api/v1/fleet/hosts/{id}/activities`